-Workarounds and adaptations have solved problems in the past and could in a similar way address the issues in BIOS of today, according to Gerard Duynisveld, President of Eltan, distributor of Phoenix products and Hectronic’s partner within legacy BIOS and UEFI firmware.
-He points out though that we’re getting closer to the point in time when the extra work from legacy support just is too much to handle.
+According to Gerard Duynisveld, President of Eltan, workarounds and adaptations have solved problems in the past.
+This could in a similar way address the issues in BIOS today.
+Eltan is a distributor of Phoenix products and Hectronics partner within legacy BIO and UEFI firmware.
+Duynisveld believes that we’re getting closer to the point when the extra work from legacy support is too much to handle.
 One of the driving forces behind the shift from BIOS towards UEFI is to liberate firmware development from legacy requirements.

 UEFI vs BIOS – EFI becomes UEFI

 The UEFI specification has been around a couple of years now.
 Intel released the first version of the Extensible Firmware Interface, EFI specification in 1998.
 The Unified Extensible Firmware Interface, UEFI was founded in 2005.
-UEFI is a community effort by companies like for instance AMD, Intel, Phoenix and Microsoft, to mention a few major ones.
-UEFI used the EFI version 1.10, adjusted and improved it to define the first version of the UEFI specification.
-The first widely accepted version of the UEFI specification was 2.1.
-It was released in 2007.
-UEFI is manufacturer independent unlike EFI which is owned by Intel.
+Companies like for instance AMD, Intel, Phoenix and Microsoft is behind the community effort of UEFI.
+The first version of the UEFI used the EFI version 1.10, which was adjusted and improve the UEFI specification.
+In 2007 the first widely accepted version of UEFI was released, The UEFI specification was 2.1.
+Unlike EFI, which is owned by Intel, UEFI is independently manufactured.

 UEFI is a processor independent standard on how to write firmware for computer platforms.
-The X86 architecture is in focus but ARM processors are in no way excluded.
-UEFI allows device manufacturers to write generic device drivers to be used as is in a variety of systems.
+The X86-architecture is in focus but ARM processors are in no way excluded.
+It can be used in a variety of systems because UEFI allows device manufacturers to write generic device drivers.

 UEFI vs BIOS – Standardizing the input to BIOS vendors

-UEFI on the other hand standardizes how drivers initialize the various hardware components.
+On the other hand, UEFI standardizes how drivers initialize the various hardware components.
 Thereby only one version of these drivers is needed.
 One format of the source code is delivered to the firmware vendors to be included in their respective UEFI firmware.

 In this way UEFI simplifies the launch of components on the market.
 The support needed to integrate the components in computer systems are developed more rapidly with support from the UEFI standard.
-Yet another advantage is that the framework offered by UEFI and the fact that the C programming language is used makes it easier to reuse firmware source code.
-Support for new versions of processors and components in firmware are introduced rapidly when the existing code easily is adapted and reused.
+Yet another advantage is that the framework offered by UEFI.
+And there’s also the fact that the C programming language is used makes it easier to reuse firmware source code.
+Support for new versions of processors and components in firmware are introduced rapidly.
+This is because the existing code easily is adapted and reused.